mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 pip install --index-url https://__token__:<personal_access_token>@gitlab.example.com/api/v4/projects/<project_id>/packages/pypi/simple --no-deps <package_name>
 ```

+**Note**: the difference between `--extra-index-url` and `--index-url` is on how the client will handle requests to the packages registries URLs. `--extra-index-url` adds the provided URL as an additional registry to which the client will check if the package is present.
+While the later tells the client to check for the package on the provided url only.

 - `<package_name>` is the package name.
 - `<personal_access_token>` is a personal access token with the `read_api` scope.
 - `<project_id>` is the project ID.